-When the likelihood cannot be evaluated, standard IS is no longer used because the weights $w(\t_i)$ in \eqref{e:standardISestimator} are unavailable.
-This section presents the $\IS^2$ scheme for estimating the integral \eqref{e:integral} when the likelihood $p(y|\t)$ is estimated unbiasedly.
-Denote by $\wh p_N(y|\t)$ the estimator of $p(\t|y)$ based on $N$ particles.
+When the likelihood cannot be evaluated, standard IS cannot be used because the weights $w(\t_i)$ in \eqref{e:standardISestimator} are unavailable.
+Algorithm~\ref{alg: IS2 alg} presents the $\IS^2$ scheme for estimating the integral \eqref{e:integral} when the likelihood $p(y|\t)$ is estimated unbiasedly by $\wh p_N(y|\t)$, i.e. assuming that

-\paradot{Assumption 1} $\E[\wh p_N(y|\t)]=p(y|\t)$ for every $\theta\in\Theta$, where the expectation is with respect to the random variables occurring in the process of estimating the likelihood.
+\begin{assumption} $\E[\wh p_N(y|\t)]=p(y|\t)$ for every $\theta\in\Theta$, where the expectation is with respect to the random variables generated in the process of estimating the likelihood. \end{assumption}